PhotoStructure for Synology Docker Container Manager

 What You Need

 I want photo organization, but need to separate my work from personal photos.
 On my Synology NAS, I already have two Volumes and Shared Folders setup, where I have placed photos of each purpose.
-I have Photos, which is for my personal media, and MK, which contains all of my work-related media.
+I have Photos, which is for my personal media, and F64, which contains all of my photography for hire related media.

 The end result has 2 different PhotoStructure Docker containers running concurrently.
 Each can be accessed by changing the port, with 1787 being PhotoStructure’s default.
 1788 isn’t used by any other service on my Synology, so I felt it safe to push the number up 1.